You Will Get Through This Night

-You Will Get Through This Night is a 2021 British non-fiction book written by YouTuber and author Daniel Howell, in consultation with psychologist Dr Heather Bolton.
+You Will Get Through This Night is a 2021 non-fiction book written by British YouTuber and author Daniel Howell, in consultation with psychologist Dr Heather Bolton.
 It is described as "a practical guide to taking control of your mental health for today, tomorrow, and the days after".
 The book was published on 18 May 2021 by HarperCollins under the HQ and Dey Street Books imprints.
 A paperback edition was published in 2024.

 Contents

 The main purpose of You Will Get Through This Night, is to act as a practical mental health guide written from "the perspective of someone who has been through it all—this no-nonsense book gives you the tools to understand your mind so you can be in control and really live."

 The book is split into three sections: